USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 Colorado Stats and Trends

-- So far this season Colorado has one win against the spread.
+- Colorado has one win against the spread in four games this season.

-- This year, the Buffaloes have one ATS win in two games as an underdog of 7 points or more.
+- The Buffaloes have covered the spread once this season when underdogs by 7 points or more (in two chances).

-- Colorado's games this season have hit the over on one of three set point totals (33.3%).
+- Colorado's games this season have gone over the point total one time in three opportunities (33.3%).

-- The Buffaloes have turned the ball over three times, five fewer times than the Trojans have forced turnovers (8).
+- The Buffaloes have three giveaways this season, while the Trojans have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.